Tennisatw/blog/source/_posts/2024/01-08_bayesian.md

 <br>

-However, as long as those who believe in the government continue to do so, and those who don't believe can't access normal press conferences or hear normal opinions, then the purpose of muddying the waters is achieved.
-I can't really understand their purpose.If they want to make most rational people indifferent to international affairs, then they are quite successful.
+However, as long as those who believe in the government continue to do so, and those who don't believe just can't access normal press conferences or hear normal opinions, then the purpose of muddying the waters is achieved.
+I can't really understand their purpose.
+If they want to make most rational people indifferent to international affairs, then they are quite successful.

 ---